William Oliver’s $15,000 GoFundMe Campaign For Alexandra Bethel’s Diamond Engagement Ring Gets $609 [Video]

 The GoFundMe page of William Oliver out of Atlanta, Georgia, is getting a whole bunch of attention, but not in a good way.
-Titled “Engagement Ring For My Girlfriend,” the GoFundMe campaign is a campaign that is trending, but has only raised $609 of its $15,000 goal as of this writing.
+Titled “Engagement Ring For My Girlfriend,” the GoFundMe campaign is trending, but it has only raised $609 of its $15,000 goal as of this writing.
 The $609 was raised by 25 people in eight days, but the GoFundMe page has been shared more than 14,000 times on social media.

 *screaming from the highest building in ATLANTA* IM GETTING MARRIED YALL!!!!!!!!!
 I can't wait to experience this next stage of life with my soulmate @willo1906 I will never forget this night!
 I'm so in love with this love of mine!!!! #ThisLoveOfMine #MyHeartIsSoFull #GoFundMeOrNah???? #ImGettingMarried